African and African American Studies, BA

 - Median Salary*: 79400

 Political Science Teachers, Postsecondary

 * Data obtained from the Occupational Information Network (O*NET) under sponsorship of the U.S. Department of Labor/Employment and Training Administration (USDOL/ETA).

-Global Education programs allow students to experience a very different cultural environment, and learning to adapt can be challenging at first, but rewarding by the end of the adventure.
+Global Education programs enable students to experience a very different cultural environment.
+Learning to adapt can be challenging at first, but rewarding by the end of the adventure.
 Students learn to grow outside of their comfort zone as they learn more about the world, and they may even change the way they think about and perceive others.

 The College of Liberal Arts and Sciences recommends specific study abroad programs for students majoring in African and African American studies.